-For accounting purposes, each convertible debenture and debenture units with warrants is separated into its liability and equity components using the effective interest rate method.
-The fair value of the liability component at the time of issue is calculated as the discounted cash flows for the Debentures assuming a 20% effective interest rate which was the estimated rate for a debenture without a conversion feature.
-The fair value of the equity component (conversion or warrant feature) was determined at the time of issue as the difference between the face value of the Debentures and the fair value of the liability component.
+For accounting purposes, each convertible debenture and each debenture unit with warrants is separated into its liability and equity components using the effective interest rate method.
+The fair value of the liability component at the time of issue is calculated as the value of the discounted cash flows for the debentures assuming a 20% effective interest rate which was the estimated rate for a debenture without a conversion feature.
+The fair value of the equity component (conversion or warrant feature) was determined at the time of issue as the difference between the face value of the debenture and the fair value of the liability component.
 Changes in the input assumptions can materially affect the fair value estimates and the Company's classification between debt and equity components.